umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 It allows for external and overlapping incentive programs, but does not provide a means to alter or cancel programs already in progress.

 ### Positive
-- Locking funds encourages stability and provides our primary defense against bank runs
+- Locking funds encourages stability and provides our primary defense against bank runs.
-- No iteration
+- No iteration.
-- Allows external (non-`UMEE`-denominated) incentive programs to further engourage liquidity
+- Allows external (non-`UMEE`-denominated) incentive programs to further engourage liquidity.

 ### Negative
-- Changing lock tier durations after launch would blindside existing users
+- Changing lock tier durations after launch would blindside existing users.
-- Rewards must be claimed via claim transaction (or automatically on other action)
+- Rewards must be claimed via claim transaction (or automatically on other action).
-- Fairly complex
+- Fairly complex.

 ### Neutral
-- Lock tiers are not adjustable per program
+- Lock tiers are not adjustable per program.
-- Rewards are liquid (not locked)
+- Rewards are liquid (not locked).
-- Allows overlapping incentive programs in the same denom
+- Allows overlapping incentive programs in the same denom.

 ## References